skills-dev/copilot-code-review/.github/steps/1-step.md

    <img width="300" alt="screenshot of inline comment with buttons to address feedback" src="https://github.com/user-attachments/assets/aef73097-acaf-4f5b-a52f-52a142bb413f"/>

-1. Commit and push the Announcement related changes.
+1. Commit and push the Announcement related changes to the `add-announcement-banner` branch.

 1. With your changes pushed, wait a moment for Mona to check your work, provide feedback, and share the next lesson.